-- Web Hosting: For a cheap and reliable web host, use HostGator.
+- Web Hosting: For a cheap and reliable web hosting, use HostGator or Blue Host.
 There shared hosting packages are great and I’d recommend the business package.
-I’ll talk about this later in the blog post but if you have genesis framework on your blog use Synthesis hosting. ($27 per month for cheapest package)
+I’ll talk about this later in the blog post but if you have the genesis framework running on your blog, then you could use Web Synthesis to host your blog. ($27 per month for cheapest package)

 - WordPress: Now that you got domain and web hosting account, you need to download a copy of the self hosted WordPress software from the wordpress.org official site.
 Instructions are available and some web hosts have a 1 click install WordPress button.
 Be sure to check with your web host about this.
 This is FREE of course to download WordPress.

-Just by reviewing the costs it takes to start a blog up, it’s not cheap at all.
-I have not even mentioned the costs of marketing your blog.
-Yes, you can use free ways to promote your blog but sometimes that isn’t enough to get the targeted traffic that you are out to get.
-You don’t have to spend the money that I spent when I started this blog but prepare to invest a good amount of money for the startup costs.
+Just by reviewing the costs it takes to start a blog, it tends to not be cheap in most case’s.
+I have not even mentioned the costs of marketing ones blog.
+Yes, you can use free methods to promote your blog but sometimes that isn’t enough to get the targeted traffic that you are out to get.
+You don’t have to spend the money that I had spent when I started this blog but prepare to invest a good amount of money for the startup costs.

 Here is a summary of my startup costs: